 Giselle M. Rodriguez is a Boston immigration lawyer in Jamaica Plain who helps clients with the full range of immigration challenges, including VAWA.
 She is bilingual (English & Spanish).
-Contact Giselle for a free consultation today, or read on to learn more.
+Contact Giselle today to discuss your case, or read on to learn more.

 The Violence Against Women Act was established by congress in 1994 in an attempt to address concerns regarding violence against women.